General Data Protection Regulations (GDPR) Privacy Notice

 2) The data is being collected for: The ESDAL (Electronic Service Delivery for Abnormal Loads) Service

-Costain and ARS T & TT
+ARS T & TT

 4) Collected data will be stored within secure electronic records management systems, with the system being dependant on the nature of information.
 The systems used by Highways England are: